avalanche-foundation/ACPs/ACPs/125-basefee-reduction/README.md

 ## Motivation

 With dynamic fees, the gas price is supposed to be a result of a continuous auction such that the consumed gas per second converges to the target gas usage per second.
-When dynamic fees were first introduced safeguards were introduced to ensure that the mechanism worked as intended.
-Such as a relatively high min gas price and a max gas price.
+When dynamic fees were first introduced safeguards were introduced to ensure that the mechanism worked as intended, such as a relatively high minimum gas price and a maximum gas price.
-The max gas price has since been entirely removed.
-The min gas price has been reduced significantly.
+The maximum gas price has since been entirely removed.
+The minimum gas price has been reduced significantly.
 However, it is still too high, and is therefore reducing usage of the network.

 ## Specification